 - Do I have the time needed for this activity?

 Long-term macroeconomic trends, diversification and robust risk management help investors achieve sustainable long-term returns without targeting market timing.
-There are 3 key pillars that should underpin an investment strategy:
+There are three key pillars that should underpin any investment strategy:

-- Understand the long-term expected returns across asset classes, academic research makes it easier to predict 5-10 years returns than it does for returns over a few months.
+- Understanding of the long-term expected returns across asset classes – academic research makes it easier to predict 5-10 years returns than it does for returns over a few months.

-- Ensure you have diversification in your portfolio to optimise market relationships and achieve better risk adjusted returns, potentially through a buy and hold strategy.
+- Ensuring that you have diversification in your portfolio to optimise market relationships and achieve better risk-adjusted returns, potentially through a buy and hold strategy.

-- Ensure you preserve capital in difficult market conditions to ensure you have balanced returns.
+- Ensuring that you preserve capital in difficult market conditions to ensure you have balanced returns.